-During reset, the P7DR is initialized to "1".
+During reset, the output latch is initialized to "1".

-When used as a segment pins of LCD, the respective bit of P7LCR should be set to "1".
+When used as a segment pins of LCD, the respective bit of P7LCR should be set to "1" and its corresponding P7LCR bit should be set to "0".
 When used as an output port, the respective P7LCR bit should be set to "0".